What Is Lube Osmolality And Why Is It Important?

 Lube osmolality impacts the way your vagina reacts to a lubricant.
-The wrong level of osmolality can result in vaginal discomfort, and cell damage, and has the potential to make your vagina and surrounding areas more susceptible to infection.
+The wrong level of osmolality can result in vaginal discomfort (including a burning sensation), and cell damage, and has the potential to make your vagina and surrounding areas more susceptible to infection.

 In this article we’ll look at what osmolality is, why it matters when it comes to choosing a lube, the World Health Organization (WHO) safety standards for lube osmolality, and how to find out your lube’s osmolality.